-PGY2 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in advanced or specialized practice.
-PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care that improves medication therapy.
-Residents who successfully complete an accredited PGY2 pharmacy residency should possess competencies that qualify them for clinical pharmacist and/or faculty positions and position them to be eligible for the attainment of board certification in the specialized practice area (when board certification for the practice area exists).
+This residency program in solid organ transplant pharmacy practice solid organ builds on Doctorate of Pharmacy education and PGY1 pharmacy residency training to contribute to the development of clinical pharmacists in advanced or specialized practice in solid organ transplant pharmacotherapy.
+This PGY2 residency program provides residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care that improves medication therapy.
+A residents who successfully completes this accredited PGY2 residency shouldpossess competencies that qualifies them for clinical pharmacist and/or faculty positions and position them to be eligible for the attainment of board certification.

 Transplant Surgery (STX)

 Transplant Ambulatory Care

 General Pediatrics Transplant

 - Writing Project